 All full-time faculty and staff, who qualify, are eligible to receive Long-Term Disability (LTD) benefits.

 How to Apply for LTD Benefits:

 LTD salary continuation is not automatic.
-The faculty/staff member is responsible for filing an application for LTD, which is subject to approval by UNUM, the University’s disability administrator.
-LTD benefits are paid directly to approved faculty/staff by UNUM.
+The faculty/staff member is responsible for filing an application for LTD, which is subject to approval by Lincoln Financial Group, the University’s disability administrator.
+LTD benefits are paid directly to approved faculty/staff by Lincoln Financial Group.

 LTD benefits are coordinated with Social Security disability and with the retirement benefits under Social Security and employer sponsored plans.
 The 60% LTD benefit is increased to 70% when combined with Social Security disability benefits or disability benefits from other employer sponsored plans.
 To qualify for disability benefits from the University, the faculty/staff member is expected to make every good faith effort to obtain disability benefits from Social Security or other applicable employer sponsored plans.